s1n7ax/nvim-window-picker/README.md

     -- all the windows except the curren window will be highlighted using this -- color
     other_win_hl_color = '#44cc41',

+    -- highlight position
+    -- "all" highlight all
+    -- "center" highlight only in the center hl_position = "all" -- "all" | "center"
 })
 ```